'Mooove'-over: Cars to be banned behind Tractor Supply

 The council and the store faced the issue of possibly obstructing the view of a popular mural of a cattle drive that covers the entire south side of the building at 60 Plaza Ave.
 The art, which gives the impression of cattle walking on the parking lot’s surface, would have been obstructed by a landscaped traffic island in the store’s site plan.

-"Pedestrians have nearly been hit by cars pulling off County Road 621 and entering the shopping center."
-Fansler said.
+“Pedestrians have nearly been hit by cars pulling off County Road 621 and entering the shopping center,” Chief James Fansler said.

 Holbrook, whose hardware store anchors the other end of the shopping center from Tractor Supply, said cars driving behind the shopping center also threaten the safety of pedestrians.

-"Eventually somebody is going to get hurt out there," Holbrook said.
-"This is a concern for some of the business in the complex.
-Now that Tractor Supply is there, the grocery store, a lot of semi truck action in the back, a lot of problem with traffic there, eventually somebody is going to get hurt back there."
+“Eventually somebody is going to get hurt out there,” Holbrook said.
+“This is a concern for some of the businesses in the complex.
+Now that Tractor Supply is there, the grocery store, a lot of semi truck action in the back, a lot of problems with traffic there, eventually somebody is going to get hurt back there.”

 The council approved the removal of the parking island, and in another motion, voted to allow only delivery trucks behind the shopping center and to put up signs banning non-delivery vehicles.